Etiquette, rules, & handicap

 - On or over the 9th fairway is out of bounds when playing the 10th hole.

-- The 11th hole is out of bounds whilst playing the 8th (11th hole as defined by closely mown area).
+- The 11th hole is out of bounds whilst playing the 8th hole.

 - IMMOVABLE OBSTRUCTIONS

-Including all wooden shelters, artificially surfaced paths and tracks, bridges, pop-up sprinkler heads, yardage markers, all weather tee mats and remains of old farm building and fittings and power cable poles. relief may be taken to either side of the track through the course (one clubs length not nearer the hole).
-The ball shall be lifted and dropped without penalty within one club length of the nearest point of relief (Rule 24-2 (b) applies).
+Including all wooden shelters, artificially surfaced paths and tracks, bridges, pop-up sprinkler heads, yardage markers, all weather tee mats, remains of old farm buildings and power cable poles.
+The ball should be lifted and dropped without penalty within one club length of the nearest point of relief (Rule 16.
+1b applies).
+If it is known or virtually certain that a player’s ball hit a power line or pole supporting a power line during the play of holes 8, 9 or 10, the stroke does not count .
+The player must play a ball without penalty from where the previous stroke was made (Rule 14.6 applies)

 The Club is affiliated to both the English Golf Union (via the Warwickshire Golf Union) and to the English Ladies Golf Association and the CONGU Unified Handicapping Scheme applies, visit congu.com/handicap_queries.htm for more information.
 Under the above scheme the player has the following responsibilities: